-- Authorizes the CSLB to enter into agreements with other state and local agencies in order to receive information about any actions those agencies take against licensed contractors.
+- Authorized the CSLB to enter into agreements with other state and local agencies in order to receive information about any actions those agencies take against licensed contractors.

-- Requires licensed contractors to report to the CSLB within 90 days any convictions for felonies, or any other crimes substantially related to the licensees’ qualifications, functions and duties.
+- Required licensed contractors to report to the CSLB within 90 days any convictions for felonies, or any other crimes substantially related to the licensees’ qualifications, functions and duties.

-- Directs the working group formed by the California Building Standards Commission to study recent failures of elevated elements on the exterior of buildings in order to determine whether statutory changes or changes to the California Building Standards Code are necessary.
-The commission’s working group must submit its report on findings and recommendations to relevant legislative policy committees by January 1, 2018.
+- Directed the working group formed by the California Building Standards Commission to study recent failures of elevated elements on the exterior of buildings in order to determine whether statutory changes or changes to the California Building Standards Code are necessary.
+The commission’s working group were required to report on findings and recommendations to relevant legislative policy committees by January 1, 2018.

-To do so, SB 512 makes the following statutory changes: It 1) requires the commission to annually approve performance criteria for the commission and the executive director, and to annually evaluate the performance of the executive director based on those criteria; 2) requires the CPUC to reach out to those affected by its proceedings; 3) requires CPUC judges to adhere to ethics provisions of the Administrative Procedures Act; 4) allows the public to receive hearing transcripts at no charge; 5) permits the CPUC to meet in locations other than San Francisco; 6) requires the CPUC to modify its annual report to clarify how long the CPUC takes to finish rate or penalty cases; and 7) allows local governments to receive intervenor compensation when participating in CPUC efforts to improve safety, enabling local governments that have suffered catastrophes to seek such compensation.
+SB 512 – Governance, Accountability and Transparency at the California Public Utilities Commission.
+SB 512 reforms the governance structure of the CPUC by more clearly outlining the roles and responsibilities of commissioners and staff, and by requiring the CPUC to reach out to communities affected by CPUC decisions, instead of only to regulated utilities.
+The legislation 1) required the commission to annually approve performance criteria for the commission and the executive director, and to annually evaluate the performance of the executive director based on those criteria; 2) required the CPUC to reach out to those affected by its proceedings; 3) required CPUC judges to adhere to ethics provisions of the Administrative Procedures Act; 4) allowed the public to receive hearing transcripts at no charge; 5) permitted the CPUC to meet in locations other than San Francisco; 6) required the CPUC to modify its annual report to clarify how long the CPUC takes to finish rate or penalty cases; and 7) allowed local governments to receive intervenor compensation when participating in CPUC efforts to improve safety, enabling local governments that have suffered catastrophes to seek such compensation.

-SB 661 addresses safety problems involving excavations and gas pipelines that are beneath soil or are otherwise underground by making clarifications to the so-called "one-call" law ("Call 811 before you dig") and by creating the Safe Excavation Board, an appointed board of excavation stakeholders that is funded by fees on utilities.
+SB 661 – The Dig Safe Act of 2016.
+SB 661 addressed safety problems involving excavations and gas pipelines that are beneath soil or are otherwise underground by making clarifications to the so-called "one-call" law ("Call 811 before you dig") and by creating the Safe Excavation Board, an appointed board of excavation stakeholders that is funded by fees on utilities.
 The board is to 1) investigate accidents and other "one-call" violations; 2) develop standards for safe excavation; and 3) coordinate education and outreach efforts.

-A winner of Senator Hill’s 2016 “Oughta Be a Law…Or Not” bill idea contest for constituents, SB 814 pulls the plug on excessive water use by households that flout mandatory reductions during drought emergencies.
-The law requires urban retail water suppliers to set rules for identifying and cracking down on households that consume enormous amounts of water despite restrictions imposed during a statewide declaration of a drought.
-The new law ensures that every urban retail water supplier has a tool to curb excessive water use by customers.
-Households that guzzle water – while neighbors and most other Californians abide by mandatory reductions – will no longer be able to hide and persist in their excess.
+SB 814 – Cracking Down on Water-Guzzling Households During a Drought.
+A winner of Senator Hill’s 2016 “Oughta Be a Law…Or Not” bill idea contest for constituents, SB 814 pulled the plug on excessive water use by households that flout mandatory reductions during drought emergencies.
+The law required urban retail water suppliers to set rules for identifying and cracking down on households that consume enormous amounts of water despite restrictions imposed during a statewide declaration of a drought.
+The law also ensured that every urban retail water supplier has a tool to curb excessive water use by customers.

-Another winner of Senator Hill’s 2016 “Oughta Be a Law…” contest, SB 869 responds to numerous thefts of handguns that law enforcement officers had left in cars.
+SB 869 – Safe Storage of Police Handguns in Vehicles.
+Another winner of Senator Hill’s 2016 “Oughta Be a Law…” contest, SB 869 responded to numerous thefts of handguns that law enforcement officers had left in cars.
 The stolen firearms included guns used in two murders in the Bay Area.
-SB 869 closes a legal loophole that had exempted law enforcement officers as well as concealed weapons permit holders from requirements to securely stow handguns in a lockbox out of plain view, or in the trunk, if the weapons are left in an unattended vehicle.
+SB 869 closed a legal loophole that had exempted law enforcement officers as well as concealed weapons permit holders from requirements to securely stow handguns in a lockbox out of plain view, or in the trunk, if the weapons are left in an unattended vehicle.

-Aids local nonprofit and religious organizations that provide affordable housing by increasing the assessed property value exemption from $2,000,000 annually to $10,000,000 annually.
-The new law applies to three local nonprofits, such as the Saint Francis Center in Redwood City and the Ministry Services of the Daughters of Charity of St. Vincent de Paul based in Los Altos Hills, which provides housing, food and clothing services to low-income families.
-SB 996 provides property tax relief to such organizations so that they can continue to provide more affordable housing for low income people and families.
+SB 996 – Affordable Housing Property Tax Cap.
+SB 996 aided local nonprofit and religious organizations that provide affordable housing by increasing the assessed property value exemption from $2,000,000 annually to $10,000,000 annually.
+The new law applied to three local nonprofits, such as the Saint Francis Center in Redwood City and the Ministry Services of the Daughters of Charity of St. Vincent de Paul based in Los Altos Hills, which provide housing, food and clothing services to low-income families.
+SB 996 provided property tax relief to such organizations so that they can continue to provide more affordable housing for low income people and families.

-Hailed by Governor Brown for its innovation, SB 1004 authorizes a pilot program in five counties, including Santa Clara, to give nonviolent young adult offenders between the ages of 18 and 21 the opportunity to take advantage of supportive and educational services in the juvenile justice system, rather than serve their time in an adult county jail.
+SB 1004 – Young Adult Offender Pilot Program.
+Hailed by Governor Brown for its innovation, SB 1004 authorized a pilot program in five counties, including Santa Clara, to give nonviolent young adult offenders between the ages of 18 and 21 the opportunity to take advantage of supportive and educational services in the juvenile justice system, rather than serve their time in an adult county jail.
 Although legally considered adults, these young offenders are still undergoing significant brain development, and may be better served by the juvenile justice system with age-appropriate, intensive services.
 Research shows that people do not develop adult-caliber, decision-making skills until their early 20s.
 Psychologists note that this maturity gap makes young adults more likely to engage in risk-seeking behavior.

-SB 1028 requires 1) utilities regulated by the California Public Utilities Commission to file wildfire mitigation plans, 2) the CPUC to review those plans, and 3) publicly-owned utilities to also file wildfire mitigation plans with their governing boards.
+SB 1028 – Utility Wildfire Mitigation Plans.
+SB 1028 required utilities regulated by the California Public Utilities Commission to file wildfire mitigation plans, required the CPUC to review those plans, and required publicly-owned utilities to also file wildfire mitigation plans with their governing boards.